Frequently Asked Questions

-If you register to vote in the county where you attend school, you may vote there, in person, on election day.
+If you register to vote in the county where you attend school, you may vote there, in person.

 If you wish to remain registered in Otsego County, you may apply for an absentee ballot while you are away from home.